unixpickle/puzzle.js/README.md

 # Building

-The puzzle.js source code is stored in a way that makes it simple to modify, search, and maintain.
+The puzzle.js source code is stored in a way that makes it simple to write, modify, search, and maintain.
 However, this code structure is not ideal for production.
 A Makefile is used to turn the source code into usable code.

 In order to build puzzle.js, you must have `make` and `bash` installed.
 You can then build like this:

     $ make clean && make

-This command will generate a build directory.
+This command will generate a directory called "build" which contains built source files.

 # Usage

 Once you build the source code, you're ready to use the library.

 Puzzle.js can run in the browser, in Node.js, or in a WebWorker.
-If you want to use this library in a webpage, you can copy the **build/puzzle.web.0.2.0.js** file to your project.
+If you want to use this library in a webpage, you can copy the **build/puzzle.web.0.6.0.js** file to your project.
 Then, you can include it using a `<script>` tag:

-    <script src="puzzlejs/puzzle.web.0.2.0.js"></script>
+    <script src="puzzlejs/puzzle.web.0.6.0.js"></script>

-Note that you should replace "0.2.0" with the actual version number.
+Note that you should replace "0.6.0" with the actual version number.
 Note also that you should not use an async `<script>` tag; the "webscrambler" API locates its WebWorker script in a way which depends on a synchronous import.

+# Testing

+There are unit tests for most of the APIs provided by puzzle.js.
+In order to run these tests, you must have Node.js installed.
+Running these tests can be done from the command-line:

+    make clean && make test

+This will run each test.
+If all goes well, you should see something like this:

+    *** perms/test/choose_test.js ***
+    PASS
+    *** perms/test/permutation_test.js ***
+    PASS
+    *** pocketcube/test/cubie_test.js ***
+    PASS
+    ...

+If a test fails, it will throw an exception and you will see the backtrace in the output.

+Tests are located in designated test directories.
+Every JavaScript file within every module's **test** directory is run when you do `make test`.
+It is the convention that these files have names ending in "_test", but that is not particularly significant to the testing mechanism.

+Test programs themselves are nothing more than Node.js applications.
+Writing a test is as simple as creating a script which asserts various things and then prints "PASS" to the console.

+# Benchmarks

+Performance is taken into consideration throughout puzzle.js.
+As a result, there are a lot of performance benchmarks.
+To run these performance benchmarks, you can do this in the command-line:

+    make clean && make bench

+*(Note that you need Node.js in order to run the benchmarks.)*

+The benchmarks are located in each module's **bench** directory.
+Every benchmark's filename ends in "_bench" by convention.

+Benchmarks are less free-form than tests.
+It is highly recommended that you use the [bench.js](bench.js) module for your benchmarks.
+This makes the output standard between benchmarks and makes benchmarks easier to write.
+For example, this is how you would benchmark a function called `scrambleCube`:

+    var bench = require('../../bench.js');
+    bench('scrambleCube', function(count) {
+      while (count--) {
+        scrambleCube();
+      }
+    });

+This would output something like: "Benchmark: 30.0 ms/scrambleCube".
+Note that the function you provide to `bench` takes a single argument.
+This argument specifies the number of operations to perform.
+This way the benchmarking API can increase the number of operations until it knows it can get an accurate result.

+Occasionally you may find that your benchmark can only work if the number of operations is divisible by some non-negative integer which is greater than 1.
+For example, if your benchmark needs to time the average move on a 3x3 cube, it ought to perform each of the 18 moves the same number of times.
+In this scenario, you can pass another argument to the benchmark function:

+    bench('move', 18, function(count) {
+      // count % 18 is always 0.
+      for (var i = 0; i < count; ++i) {
+        var move = (i % 18);
+        ...
+      }
+    });

+If three arguments are provided to the benchmark function, the second argument will always divide `count`.

 # TODO